cardano-foundation/cardano-rosetta/test/check/README.md

 2. Generates a staking and base address
 3. Waits for funds in the base address
 4. Creates a transaction that registers the stake certificate and the pool certificate
-5. In order to honor the pledge the stake key is registered to the registered pool that is provided as environment variable
+5. In order to honor the pledge the stake key is delegated to the registered pool that is provided as environment variable
 6. Broadcasts the transaction and receives the change in the specified address

 _Note: Since this example can get quite complex in terms of variable amounts, the minimum of variables was used to create a pool registration certificate.
 That's the reason why this certificate only has one relay of type "multi host name" since it is the most simple._